loggly/loggly-jslogger/README.md

 ## Special Characters Support

-Keeping **useUtfEncoding** to *true* will prevent the Special Characters to being garbled on Loggly Search.
-You will be able to read and understand the included Special Characters in your log events more easily.
+Keep the **useUtfEncoding** value to *true* to prevent special characters from showing as odd or unusual characters in Loggly Search.
+Special characters will be easier to read and understand in your log events.

-Please see the usage below:
+See the usage below:

 ```Javascript
 _LTracker.push({